Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README-1-1-to-1-2.md

         }
         else
         {
-            throw new SecurityTokenInvalidIssuerException("The accounts does not belong to one of the tenants that this Web App accepts to sign-in.");
+            throw new SecurityTokenInvalidIssuerException("The sign-in user's account does not belong to one of the tenants that this Web App accepts users from.");
         }
     }